-Note: According to a recent recommendation from the American Academy of Allergy, Asthma and Immunology, highly allergenic foods like nuts can be introduced into infants' diets as early as six months.
+Note: According to a recent recommendation from the American Academy of Allergy, Asthma and Immunology, highly allergenic foods like nuts can be introduced into infants' diets as early as 6 months of age.

 These nutritious fruits contain quercetin, which helps stimulate brain activity.
 Apples are easy to offer as a first food and throughout your baby's transitional food stages.
 (Check out this great applesauce recipe!)
 As they become more comfortable with finger foods and as they develop teeth, you could offer apples with nut butter as a healthy pairing.

 Lentils are available in various forms and are especially nutritious because they contain fiber, iron and protein.
 They're soft and easy to cook (no soaking required) and can easily be blended into puree or soup form.
 They're also one of the lighter legume and bean options to initially offer.